solidist/coredns-tailscale/README.md

 CNAME records via Tags
 ---------------------

-A CNAME record can be added to point to a machine by simply creating a Tailscale machine tag prefixed by `cname-`.
-Any text in the tag after that prefix will be used to generate the resulting CNAME entry, so for example, the tag `cname-friendly-name` on a machine named `test-machine` will result in the following DNS records:
+A CNAME record can be added to point to a machine by simply creating a Tailscale machine tag prefixed by `dns-cname-`.
+Any text in the tag after that prefix will be used to generate the resulting CNAME entry, so for example, the tag `dns-cname-friendly-name` on a machine named `test-machine` will result in the following DNS records:

 ```
+*.friendly-name IN CNAME test-machine.nodes.example.com.
 friendly-name IN CNAME test-machine.nodes.example.com.
 test-machine  IN A <Tailscale IPv4 Address>
 test-machine  IN AAAA <Tailscale IPv6 Address>